macalinao/dotfiles/README.md

 - Work Laptop (OSX)
 - Work Desktop (Nixos)

-Dotfiles are managed by the [Nix package manager](https://nixos.org/nix/) -- there is no (stateful) symlinking involved in the installation process.
+Dotfiles and most program installations are managed by the [Nix package manager](https://nixos.org/nix/).
+Brew cask is used for OS X GUI programs.

 ## Installation